utilyre/garlip/README.md

 # Garlip

-Garlip is a question bank capable of creating forms and analyzing answers according to respondents, questions, and topics.
+Garlip is a question bank capable of creating forms and analyzing answers with respect to participant, question, and topic.

 ## Development